USU 1320: History and Civilization

 Group Work involves In-Class Discussions during which students assemble into Groups and create Quality Thesis Topics (QTT's).
 No partial or bonus credit will be given in this part of the class.

-Class work on those days designated for In-Class Discussions will be broken into three stages: (1) Formation of Groups, (2) Creation of Quality Thesis Topics (QTT's) and (3) Outlining Papers.
+Class work on those days designated for In-Class Discussions will be broken into two stages: (1) Formation of Groups, (2) Creation of Quality Thesis Topics (QTT's) and Paper Outlines.

-Once Pentads are formed, each student will receive an In-Class Discussion Form to fill out during the in-class discussion (click here to see a sample copy of this form).
+Once Pentads are formed, each student will receive an In-Class Discussion Form (ICDF) to fill out during the in-class discussion (click here to see a sample copy of this form).
 This form can be turned in at the end of class after the Pentad's QTT and Outline have been approved, or students can hold onto it if they intend to write a Paper based on the QTT and outline on the form.
 If they keep it, the form must be attached to the Paper when it is turned in.
-An approved In-Class Discussion Form is worth 30 points of credit whether or not the Paper based on it is turned in or accepted for credit.
+An approved ICDF is worth 50 points of credit whether or not the Paper based on it is turned in or accepted for credit.

 There are two important goals in this assignment: learning to think and write critically about the past, and learning to work together with others on a project.